nycdatasci/bootcamp007_project/Project3-WebScraping/NickTalavera/Explanation.md

 ---
-title: "Xbox One Backwards Compatibility With The Xbox 360"
+# title: "Xbox One Backwards Compatibility With The Xbox 360"
 runtime: shiny
 output: html_document
 ---
 ## Background
 I am a huge fan of the Xbox and Microsoft has made a lot of money off of me since they made the Xbox One backwards compatible with Xbox 360 games.
 I have a back catalog of games I've bought through Microsoft's weekly sales that has now put my Steam catalog to shame ([Steam Analysis](http://blog.nycdatascience.com/student-works/factors-affecting-sales-steams-2016-summer-sale/)).
 My problem is that during these sales, sometimes it's hard to guess which ones may become backwards compatible in the future.
-Last Friday was the one year anniversary of the backwards Compatibility update and I felt compelled to use my skills as a Data Scientist to make something fun, and hopefully useful.
+Last Friday was the one year anniversary of the backwards compatibility update and I felt compelled to use my skills as a Data Scientist to make something fun, and hopefully useful.

 For those that are unaware, Microsoft has made many Xbox 360 games playable on the Xbox One.
-They have been making a few games a week compatible because it takes time to test that their software layer works properly with the game and they must get publishers and rights holders to agree to allow their games to be made Compatible.
+They have been making a few games a week compatible because it takes time to test that their software layer works properly with the game and they must get publishers and rights holders to agree to allow their games to be made compatible.
 Publishers may not want certain games to be available for many reasons including complicated rights, timing, and remakes or remasters that may lose sales.
 Microsoft has also decided to not make Xbox 360 games that require the system's Kinect or other special peripherals (microphones, guitars, skateboards) compatible.

 ## Scraping
 Microsoft surely takes many factors into account when prioritizing their games, but I needed data to analyze so I could think more like them.
 I decided to collect data from websites using Scrapy, a free framework that plugs into Python.
 I first designed a "spider" to grab MajorNelson's backwards Compatibility list off of his blog because I figured it would be quickest to be updated.
 I then scraped game names, user and professional scores from Metacritic along with several other factoids like release dates in case another site is lacking.
 I know Microsoft has said in the past that they look at UserVoice votes to help make choices, which I confess I was skeptical of, and grabbed the votes and forum comment counts.
 Next, I grabbed the names and differentiations of Xbox 360 exclusives (console, regular) and Kinect games (required, supported) from Wikipedia.
 Remember that this is important because Microsoft says they won't support Kinect required games but games with optional Kinect functionality left me wondering.
 I pondered if also being on Xbox One in the form of remasters, remakes or cross-platform releases had much of an effect.
 For reference, I started with the list of Xbox One games off Microsoft's site and I even scraped a GameInformer article that gets regularly updated with the latest remasters.
 Based off these and further research, I made a list of games that could be found on both platforms.
 Most importantly, I grabbed the list of all Xbox 360 games and extracted every single piece of information I could find on their pages including publishers, developers, user review scores and their counts, release dates, Smartglass features, demo availability, multiplayer types, sound features, and the number of add-ons, themes, gamerpics and the like.
 After scraping these 8 sites, I felt ready to start processing the data into one master dataset.